Gabrieltgaldino/NRG_QT/docs/source/Surfaces.rst

        :width: 300px
        :align: center

-The visiual of surfaces will be shown in the pymol window.
+The visual of surfaces will be shown in the pymol window.

 .. image:: images/surf_plot.png
        :alt: An example image